-3450A La littérature du seizième siècle/16th-Century French Literature, Lect.
+3400A La littérature du seizième siècle/16th-Century French Literature, Lect.
 3 hrs.

-Reliving the awakening, bloom and decline of the Renaissance period in literature and language through the works of Marot, Rabelais, DuBellay, Ronsard, Montaigne and the poets of the worque.
+Reliving the awakening, bloom and decline of the Renaissance period in literature and language through the works of Marot, Rabelais, DuBellay, Ronsard, Montaigne and the poets of the baroque.
 The century's concern with the French language provides a convenient introduction to the study of the development of modern French.

-3500A/3500B La littérature du dix-septième siècle/17th-Century French Literature, Lect.
-3 hrs.
+3500A/3500B La littérature du dix-septième siècle/17th-Century French Literature, and Molière; an attempt to define these dramatists' vision of man and the world and to assess their contribution to the history of ideas and the development of French theatre.

-The theatre in 17th-century France: an examination of representative works by Corneille, Racine and Molière; an attempt to define these dramatists' vision of man and the world and to assess their contribution to the history of ideas and the development of French theatre.
+The theatre in 17th-century France: an examination of representative works by Corneille, Racine